BloxdioCannoli/Bloxdio-Pet-Info/Functions.md

 # Pet Info Functions
-> Note that you have to be holding the item for these to work
+> Note that you have to be holding a full Mob Catcher for these to work

 ```js
 /**